 We bring negligence claims on behalf of people injured by distracted drivers.
 If you or a loved one was involved in a car accident, distracted driving may have been a factor, even if you are not yet aware of that fact.
+It’s essential to consult with an experienced car accident attorney to explore your legal options.
 We can perform a thorough investigation to determine what exactly the other driver did wrong, and how much financial compensation the driver’s insurance company should have to pay.

 So, by way of example, it is not merely a matter of “texting and driving.”
 It is a matter of texting and…

 Attempting to perform additional tasks beyond those required to operate a vehicle is asking too much of the driver’s mind and body.
+If, unfortunately, someone falls victim to such distractions, consulting with a distracted driving crash lawyer is essential.
 Furthermore, it is completely unnecessary.
 Whatever the distracting task may be, it can wait until the trip is over, or at least until the vehicle is pulled safely to the side of the road.

 Ten common types of distracted driving behaviors are listed below.
 The most recent figures available from the California Highway Patrol (CHP) illustrate how likely each behavior is to cause an accident compared to the others.
 (The information provided here is based on statewide accident records.
 It does not include injuries or deaths suffered by passengers, pedestrians, or other drivers.
+If you or someone you know has been a victim, consulting with a pedestrian injury lawyer might be advisable.
 The data is limited to collisions in which at least one of the listed behaviors was determined to be a factor.)

 Surprised to see hands-free cell phone use as a common type of distracted driving?
 “Inattention blindness” is a form of cognitive distraction that occurs when the mind fails to register what the eyes are seeing.
 It can occur even though the driver refrains from texting, dialing a number, or otherwise looking at the phone.
 The act of engaging in a conversation puts the driver at risk even if the driver’s eyes never leave the road.